 Gnome Hunt 101

-Blossom, Greenie and Oak MOVE THE 1st OF EACH MONTH to 3 new parks!
+Blossom, Greenie and Oak MOVE the 1st of EACH MONTH to 3 new parks' natural areas!

-* Take a photo of you, your dog or anything else by a gnome!
+* Find a gnome & take a pic of you, your dog or anything else by it!

 * Post your gnome photos on social media at #LOparksgnomes